electerious/basicSlider/README.md

 npm install basicslider
 ```

-Include the CSS-file in the `head` and the JS-file at the end of your `body`…
+Include the CSS file in the `head` tag and the JS file at the end of your `body` tag…

 ```html
 <link rel="stylesheet" href="dist/basicSlider.min.css">